ojbucao/bridge-dualism/bridge-dualism.md

 By OJ Bucao and Claude Opus 4.7

 Disclaimer: This is not serious research.
 I haven't dug into the primary sources yet.
 This is merely the result of a very dense exploratory conversation between me and Claude.
-All of the positions and ideas are mine which claude augmented and strengthened through back-and-forth challenges and restructurings.
+All of the positions and ideas (especially the bridge-architecture and its hypothetical mechanisms) are mine which claude augmented and strengthened through back-and-forth challenges and restructurings.

 ## Abstract